-Analyzing school staffing to develop a Family Reunification Plan, and implementation.
-Monitoring site utilities (i.e., electric, gas, water, heat/ventilation/air conditioning) and shutting them off only if danger exists or if directed by the Incident Commander and assisting in securing facility.
-Establishing medical triage with staff trained in first-aid and CPR, providing and overseeing care given to injured persons, distributing supplies and requesting additional supplies.
+- Monitoring site utilities (i.e., electric, gas, water, heat/ventilation/air conditioning) and shutting them off only if danger exists or if directed by the Incident Commander and assisting in securing facility. - Establishing facilities in the event of water or plumbing failure and requesting needed supplies. - Documenting all activities.